Active Directory (LDAP)

 Create a Read Only Service Account

 Dropzone will use an AD service account for authenticating to your AD LDAP.
-Perform the following actions to create the account:
+To create a Read Only Service Account, do the following:

 • Open "Active Directory Users and Computers"